PHOTOS: 2018 FIFA World Cup

-On Sunday, Germany became the third defending champion in the last 16 years to lose its opening match at the World Cup.
+The first week saw some exciting upsets, including Croatia beating Argentina and Mexico beating Germany.
+Mexico's victory made Germany the third defending champion in the last 16 years to lose its opening match at the World Cup.

-The Germans fell to Mexico 1-0 Sunday, leaving them with a tougher task to qualify for the knockout stages.
-Germany is trying to become the first team to retain the World Cup title since Brazil in 1962.
+Other highlights included Denmark's tie with Australia and France's 1-0 win over Peru to ensure their advance to the knock-out stage.

-The other defending champions to lose their opening matches were France in 2002 and Spain in 2014.
+On Friday, Brazil beat Costa Rica with two late goals to stay alive and knock out Costa Rica.

 The Associated Press contributed to this report.